grnydawn/errand/doc/source/index.rst

     :Date: |today|

 ============================================================
-errand: Pythonic GPU and Accelerator Programming Framework
+errand: Pythonic GPU and Accelerator Interface
 ============================================================

-Welcome to the Pythonic GPU and Accelerator Programming Framework (errand).
+Welcome to Errand, the Pythonic GPU and Accelerator Interface.

-**errand** is a Python module that enables easy, flexible and futhre-proof programming framework for accelerator hardwares such as GPUs.
+**errand** is a Python module that enables an easy, scalable, and future-proof programming interface for accelerator hardwares such as GPUs.

 .. toctree::